 - Never buy the most expensive home in the block

 It is a bad investment and will affect resale value.

 Property Taxes Are Huge Factors In Monthly Housing Payments

 Unless you are a disabled veteran of the U.S. Military exempt from paying property taxes, all homeowners pay property taxes.
 Property taxes are different depending on the town and/or county.
 For example, I live in the Town of Brighton Wisconsin where my property taxes are $9,000 a year.
 For a comparable home, the property taxes two miles east of my home in the Town of Paris Wisconsin is $3,000.
-That is $6,000 less in property taxes which means a savings of $500 per month. $500 per month is equivalent to $100,000 mortgage.
+That is $6,000 less in property taxes which means a savings of $500 per month. $500 per month is equivalent to a $100,000 mortgage.
 Researching homes with lower property taxes can give home buyers more buying power.